 which we explain to clients in case they have missed.

-There's the search that helps users find the documents they need
+There's the search that helps users find the documents they

 when users are lost it can give them a lead.